Saturday, December 28, 2024

 Finding herself trapped, Anna allegedly repeatedly wrote reports to management, asking for assistance in her leaving for the controlled territory of Ukraine, but they remained unheeded.
 Twice the woman tried to leave the occupied city on her own, but was not allowed through at the checkpoints.
 Representatives of the occupation authorities came to her and her common-law husband several times and put psychological pressure on her, but she refused to cooperate.
 However, when they began to threaten her parents with physical harm, she was forced to agree.

-– Employees of the criminal investigation department of the GUNP in the Kherson region, who remained in the city of Kherson, were forced to cooperate with the Russian Federation.
+— Employees of the criminal investigation department of the GUNP in the Kherson region, who remained in the city of Kherson, were forced to cooperate with the Russian Federation.
 The FSB came to them and, in particular, to me, knocked down doors...
 Yes, it was forced.
 These are about those I know (...)
 I went to work because there were threats to my parents.
 In addition, there was no financial opportunity to live.
 Russian food products and medicines were imported.
 My parents are disabled.
 Sorry, how a decent daughter went to break the law...
 She took up her duties, earned money.
-I was able to get my father, whom I treated, who is now outside the borders of our state, to leave...
-And I put aside money so that I could wait for the city of Kherson to be deoccupied.
+I was able to get my father out, whom I treated, who is now outside our state, and left...
+And I put aside some money so that I could wait for the city of Kherson to be deoccupied.

 “There was no legislation as such”